meshplay/meshplay/docs/pages/project/contributing/contributing-model-components.md

 - `version`: The version of the component definition (e.g., `v1.0.0`).
 - `description`: A characterization of the component, its purpose and behavior.

-{% include alert.html title="Use Existing Components as Examples" type="info" content="Browse the <a href='https://github.com/meshery/meshery/tree/master/server/meshmodel'>existing components in the Meshery repository</a> to find examples of how to existing component, using them as a template." %}
+{% include alert.html title="Use Existing Components as Examples" type="info" content="Browse the <a href='https://github.com/meshplay/meshplay/tree/master/server/meshmodel'>existing components in the Meshplay repository</a> to find examples of how to existing component, using them as a template." %}

 ## Postwork